RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>16</sup> And the LORD said unto him, Surely I will be with thee, and thou shalt smite the Midianites as one man.
 <sup>17</sup> And he said unto him, If now I have found grace in thy sight, then shew me a sign that thou talkest with me.
 <sup>18</sup> Depart not hence, I pray thee, until I come unto thee, and bring forth my present, and set [it] before thee.
 And he said, I will tarry until thou come again.
-<sup>19</sup> And Gideon went in, and made ready a kid , and unleavened cakes of an ephah of flour: the flesh he put in a basket, and he put the broth in a pot, and brought [it] out unto him under the oak, and presented [it].
+<sup>19</sup> And Gideon went in, and made ready a kid, and unleavened cakes of an ephah of flour: the flesh he put in a basket, and he put the broth in a pot, and brought [it] out unto him under the oak, and presented [it].
 <sup>20</sup> And the angel of God said unto him, Take the flesh and the unleavened cakes, and lay [them] upon this rock, and pour out the broth.
 And he did so.
 <sup>21</sup> Then the angel of the LORD put forth the end of the staff that [was] in his hand, and touched the flesh and the unleavened cakes; and there rose up fire out of the rock, and consumed the flesh and the unleavened cakes.
 Then the angel of the LORD departed out of his sight.
 <sup>22</sup> And when Gideon perceived that he [was] an angel of the LORD, Gideon said, Alas, O Lord GOD! for because I have seen an angel of the LORD face to face.